MaxSauerbrey/Frontend-Mentor-base-apparel-comming-soon/README.md

 ```
 ### Continued development

-In future, I want to work and implement more with DOM manipulation and CSS grid.
+In future, I want to work and implement DOM manipulation and CSS grid.

 ## Author